 Recently I was commenting on a post about self-esteem by Caz of Mental Health 360º and decided it was worth expanding on in a post of my own.
 I've always has good self-esteem, and this is what I've identified as the basic building blocks that support it.
 Inherent worth of humanity This is probably more… Continue reading My Self-Esteem Building Blocks

 "Am I a bad person?"
 It seems to be a fairly common question.
 Searching for that question on Google yields 263 million hits.
 I've also seen it raised in the blogosphere.
 Regardless of what the answer may or may not seem to be, though, is it a valid and/or useful question?
 What exactly is a… Continue reading Am I a Bad Person?
 Or Is That the Wrong Question?

-Kapa65 on Pixabay Self-esteem is not a static concept, nor is it all-or-nothing, although it may sometimes feel like it.
+Self-esteem isn't a static concept, nor is it all-or-nothing, although it may sometimes feel like it.
 To use perhaps not the greatest analogy, it's like a treehouse that you build.
-Sometimes external events can knock out rungs to the ladder up to the treehouse, or sometimes they cause more significant structural… Continue reading The Self-Esteem Treehouse
+Sometimes external events can knock out rungs to the ladder up to the treehouse, or sometimes they cause more significant structural damage.
+External factors can… Continue reading The Self-Esteem Treehouse

-Katzenfee50 on Pixabay “Don’t compare yourself to others.
+“Don’t compare yourself to others.
 You have no idea what their journey is all about.” - Regina Brett The internet makes it very difficult not to compare ourselves to other people.
 There they are, in their Instagram-perfect photos and their seemingly amazing lives.
-Perhaps the "nice" thing to do would be to… Continue reading The Mental Health Effects of Comparison to Others
+Perhaps the "nice" thing to do would be to feel good for… Continue reading The Mental Health Effects of Comparison to Others